 José Esteban Castro has an interdisciplinary social science background.
-He was trained as a sociologist (1983-1988) at the National University of Buenos Aires, Argentina, where we became an assistant lecturer in Urban Sociology and Research Methodology.
+He was trained as a sociologist (1983-1988) at the National University of Buenos Aires (UBA), Argentina, where he became Head Teaching Assistant in Urban Sociology (Career of Sociology) and provided Research Methodology seminars at the Gino Germani Research Institute until 1990.
 He also studied Psychology at the same university (1984-1990).
-Castro obtained a Masters in Social Science at the Latin American Faculty of Social Sciences (FLACSO) in Mexico (1990-1992), and became a lecturer in Social Science at the same institution.
+Castro obtained a Masters in Social Science at the Latin American Faculty of Social Sciences (FLACSO) in Mexico (1990-1992), and became a Lecturer in Social Science at the same institution.
 In 1998, he received a DPhil in Politics from Oxford University.
 His dissertation focused on the interrelation between water politics and the formation of citizenship in Mexico, and was awarded the 1998 Post-graduate Prize of the British-Mexican Society.
 Before coming to Newcastle in 2005, he was a Senior Associate Researcher at Oxford University, Lecturer in Development Studies at the London School of Economics and Political Science, and Lecturer in Political Ecology at University College London.

 Castro’s work has focused mainly on Latin America and Europe, in particular Argentina, Brazil and Mexico.
 He has been a visiting professor in a number of universities, including the National University of Buenos Aires (UBA), the National University of Rosario (UNR), the National University of Cordoba, the National University of Cuyo (UNCUYO) in Argentina, the University of Sao Paulo (USP), the Federal University of Minas Gerais (UFMG), the Federal University of Bahia (UFBA), and the State University of Paraiba (UEPB) in Brazil, the Latin American Faculty of Social Sciences (FLACSO), the National Autonomous University of Mexico (UNAM), and the Jesuit University ITESO in Mexico, the University of Lisbon in Portugal, and the University of Alcalá de Henares in Spain.